 This course examines how experimental methods in neuroscience can be used to understand the role of nature (genes) and nurture (the environment) in shaping the brain and behavior.
 In particular, we will explore how neuroscience informs our understanding of psychiatric disorders such as anxiety, depression, and schizophrenia.
 We will investigate the biological underpinning of these disorders as well as their treatments.
 Readings will include human studies as well as work based on animal models.
 Topics will include: the ways in which environmental and genetic factors shape risk and resiliency in the context of psychiatric disease, the neural circuits and peripheral systems that contribute to psychopathology, and the mechanisms through which interventions may act.
-In the laboratory component of the course, students will gain hands-on experience using the research tools discussed in class to explore novel research questions.
+In the laboratory component of the course, students will gain hands-on experience in using animal models to study complex behavior and their associated neural mechanisms.

 Grading: no pass/fail option,